MatthewFilipovich/torchoptics/README.md

 ## Contributing

-We welcome all bug reports and suggestions for future features and enhancements, which can be filed as GitHub issues.
-To contribute a feature:
+We welcome **bug reports, questions, and feature suggestions** to improve TorchOptics.

+- **Found a bug or have a question?** Please [open an issue on GitHub](https://github.com/MatthewFilipovich/torchoptics/issues).
+- **Want to contribute a new feature?** Follow these steps:

 1. **Fork the repository**: Go to <https://github.com/MatthewFilipovich/torchoptics/fork>
 2. **Create a feature branch**: `git checkout -b feature/fooBar`